top of page

 The verb 'remunerate' has its etymological roots in Latin.
 It is derived from the Latin word 'remunerari,' which is a combination of 're-' (meaning 'again' or 'in return for') and 'munus' (meaning 'service' or 'gift').
 In ancient Rome, 'remunerari' signified giving something in return for services or benefits received.
 As it evolved and transitioned into English, it became 'remunerate,' retaining its essential meaning of compensating or rewarding someone for work or services rendered.
 The etymology of 'remunerate' effectively underscores its historical connection to the concept of reciprocal exchange and compensation for labor, emphasizing its role as a verb used to describe the act of providing payment or compensation in return for services or efforts.

-Quiz: Find the meaning of the verb remunerate:
+Find the correct meaning of the verb remunerate:

 Try Again!